 A hybrid undertaking, Self Made is at once documentary, artwork, social experiment and performance project – bringing together a diverse group from the British public, non-actors every one, and offering them the chance to discover something about themselves through performance.

 In 2007, Gillian Wearing placed an advert – in newspapers, online, in job centres and elsewhere.
 It read: “Would you like to be in a film?
 You can play yourself or a fictional character.
 Call Gillian.”
 Of the hundreds of people who replied, seven – chosen through an extended process of auditions, interviews and workshops – ended up appearing in Self Made.

 Of those seven, five in particular use the acting technique known as Method to delve into their own memories, impulses, anxieties, fears, fantasies and inner resources to create a series of individual performance vignettes, their personal ‘end scenes’, that reveal with particular intensity and clarity who they really are deep down – or who, in another version of their lives, they might easily have been.

-In consultation with Method teacher Sam Rumbelow – the participants’ mentor in this adventure into the self – Gillian Wearing has made a film that poses pressing questions about individual identity, the way it functions in society, and the extent to which we all create our visible selves as a daily performance.
+In collaboration with Method teacher Sam Rumbelow – and the participants’ mentor in this adventure into the self – Gillian Wearing has made a film that poses pressing questions about individual identity, the way it functions in society, and the extent to which we all create our visible selves as a daily performance.